 Two Sigma coding problems test your ability to write clean, idiomatic Python for data manipulation and statistical computation.
 Key areas:

-Groupby operations, rolling windows, merge/join strategies, handling NaNs
+- Pandas fluency.
+Groupby operations, rolling windows, merge/join strategies, handling NaNs.

-Avoid explicit loops; use broadcasting and vectorized operations
+- NumPy vectorization.
+Avoid explicit loops; use broadcasting and vectorized operations.

-Implement OLS, compute t-statistics, compute rolling correlation - no sklearn
+- Statistical computation from scratch.
+Implement OLS, compute t-statistics, compute rolling correlation, no sklearn.

-Simulate a stochastic process, estimate a quantity via simulation and assess convergence
+- Monte Carlo simulation.
+Simulate a stochastic process, estimate a quantity via simulation and assess convergence.

 “Given a DataFrame of daily returns for 500 stocks over 10 years, write a function that computes the 252-day rolling Sharpe ratio for each stock, handles missing values appropriately, and returns only stocks where the rolling Sharpe exceeds 1.0 on at least 30% of days.”